Why Ireland is a superb adventure destination

 Lonely planet recently listed three Irish activities in their top 1000 adventure activities worldwide which is great recognition for adventure tourism here - the climbing pilgrimage of Croagh Patrick in Mayo, horse trekking in castle Leslie and surfing (or watching even) the monstrous Mullaghmore waves in Co.
 Sligo.

-With the launch of the Wild Atlantic way, the longest defined coastal driving route in the world the future looks rosy for the adventure sector and will encourage more adventure opportunities.
+With the launch of the Wild Atlantic way, the longest defined coastal driving route in the world; the future looks rosy for the adventure sector and will encourage more adventure opportunities.

-Whether it’s a Dublin Stag Do or Team Building Ireland event, our natural penchant for hospitality, fantastic hill walks, archaeological gems, world class scenery, culture, friendliness and wealth of activities to choose from, Ireland really is a playground of adventure!
+Whether it’s a Dublin Stag Do or a Team Building Ireland event, our natural penchant for hospitality, fantastic hill walks, archaeological gems, world class scenery, culture, friendliness and wealth of activities to choose from, Ireland really is a playground of adventure!